 An important Coveo for Sitecore feature is its ability to index Sitecore permissions.
-If you enable this option, Coveo for Sitecore emulates the Sitecore permission model, thus ensuring that a user who doesn’t have access to an item in the Sitecore client can’t view the item in the results of a Coveo-powered search page either (see Understanding the Indexing Manager).
+If you enable this option, Coveo for Sitecore emulates the Sitecore permission model, therefore ensuring that a user who doesn’t have access to an item in the Sitecore client can’t view the item in the results of a Coveo-powered search page either (see About the Indexing Manager - Security).

 Understanding How Coveo for Sitecore Handles Sitecore Access Rights

 The replication of the Sitecore security model involves the mapping of Sitecore security accounts to Coveo Cloud security identities, the extraction of Sitecore user

 read access rights to items at indexing time, and the emulation of Sitecore item